slackapi/bolt-js/docs/deployments/aws-lambda.md

 ---

-### Get a Bolt Slack app {#get-a-bolt-slack-app}
+## Get a Bolt Slack app {#get-a-bolt-slack-app}

-If you haven't already built your own Bolt app, you can use our [Getting Started guide][getting-started-guide] or clone the template app below:
+If you haven't already built your own Bolt app, you can use our [Getting Started guide](/getting-started or clone the template app below:

 ```shell
 git clone https://github.com/slackapi/bolt-js-getting-started-app.git